jmogl/VerletBallPhysicsDemoTesting/README.md

 **To Do:**
 - May add an option to dynamically change the interior wall obstructions, but need to fix an issue where the ball sticks if the wall is shallow.
 - Every once in a while, the collision detection adds energy and balls explode due to a singularity probably from the wall edge collision detection.
-- Replace the Enable Tilt button with a proper pop up menu
+- Replace the Enable Tilt button with a proper pop up UI menu
-- Switch from Canvas to webgl using three.js.
+- Switch from Canvas to webgl using three.js